Leyna911/Leyna911/README.md

 ### Hey there 👋, I'm Boudchicha Yousra Lina
-# 2nd year Higher education student at the higher national school of computer engineering in Sidi Bel Abbes
+Computer engineering student at the higher national school of computer engineering (SBA)

 - 🔭 I’m currently working on front projects using React.Js Three.Js and other interesting
 - 🌱 I’m currently learning web tools and frameworks